ctuning/ck-request/README.md

 ## Visualizing results on scoreboard for different optimization categories

-You can run a local ReQuEST dashboard/scoreboard as following:
+You can run a local ReQuEST dashboard/scoreboard as follows:
 ```
 $ ck dashboard request.apslos18
 ```